 - 1. A Vivid, Vibrant & Unique Culture

 Overview of Japanese Language

-Even though there are several distinct local languages and sometimes dialect is still spoken in different parts of Japan.
+There are several distinct local languages, and sometimes dialect is still spoken in different parts of Japan.
 Some of them are incomprehensible.

 Is Japanese a difficult language to learn?